Can a Modem Router Be Used as a Wi-Fi Extender

 Go to the basic settings, which you can access from the Wireless option.
 The instructions here will vary based on your preferred process.

-Select Client Bridge from the Wireless drop-down mode to link wired gadgets such as a game console or television to your old router to facilitate wireless connection on your modem router.
+The available modes depend on your router model and firmware version.
+Common modes include Access Point, Client Bridge, Repeater Bridge, or Repeater to link wired gadgets such as a game console or television to your old router to facilitate wireless connection on your modem router.

 Enter your basic router’s SSID in the external interface section and select “Bridged” for network applications.